usharesoft/appcenter-docs/end-user/en/source/pages/migration/migration-details.rst

 Generate an Image (Black Box Migration)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 At this stage, the scan report is used to generate a new machine image.
-The generation tools:
+The generation tool:

 	1. Returns all the packages discovered on the scan target and installs them.
 	2. Takes the overlay and applies it on top of the built system.